Our Work

 In 2018, a research team from Duke University and Policy Cures Research, in collaboration with TDR, the Special Programme for Research and Training in Tropical Diseases, published the first analysis of the pipeline of products for poverty-related neglected tropical diseases (PRNTDs) using a financial modelling tool called Portfolio-to-Impact (P2I).
 The analysis summarized the pipeline of candidate products for PRNTDs and estimated (a) the costs to move these candidates through the pipeline, (b) the likely launches, and (c) the additional costs to launch critical “missing” products.
 In a new project, the Center is partnering with Policy Cures Research to update both the pipeline portfolio review and the cost modeling.
 Learn more…

 Questions?
-Please contact Heather Hille.
+Please contact Gavin Yamey.

 To stay up to date on our work subscribe to our mailing list.